mbalfakeih/RatMaze/README.md

 fsce https://github.com/fsce1 https://ko-fi.com/fsce1 - For suffering through me talking about the game when her brain was completely dead

-Furbetii https://twitter.com/furbetii https://ko-fi.com/furbetti - For the rat sprite and emotional support
+Furbetii https://twitter.com/furbetii https://ko-fi.com/furbetti - For sprites and constantly hearing me mumble about this while trying to draw

 \
 They would never help me they didn't do this I swear